derejeh2020/NSS-Capstone-Project/README.md

 The primary source would be Airline and Airports dataset from the Bureau of Transportation Statistics.
 Other data sources would be used as needed to support the analysis.

 Technologies used:-
-  sql( postgressql)
-  python,
-  Power BI
-  Tableau
-  excel power query
+  sql( postgressql), python, Power BI, Tableau ,Excel power query